thorlindberg/thesis/dissertation/8-2 results-comparison.md

 {"sec":"Comparison of JSON and TXON"}

-In this section I present a comparison of the differences between JSON and TXON data structures, when the TXON grammar is applied to the sample data provided to me.
-The purpose of this comparison is to demonstrate that a generic validation approach can replace the existing TypeScript validation on GitLab.
+In this section I present an evaluation of the implemented syntax through the txon.js library.
+It is evaluated on its ability to substitute TypeScript validation and extensibly add explicit typing to a JSON structure with minimal transformation of its data.

 <br>

+{"sec":"Evaluating validation process"}

+Features...

+Readability...

+Character count..

+{"break":true}

+{"sec":"Evaluating data structure"}

 Assume this JSON data structure: